schlierf-io/kali-vnc-docker/README.md

   - Install new applications: `appman -i <package-name>`
   - List installed applications: `appman -l`
   - Update all applications: `appman -u`
+  - For AppImages in Docker: `appman -i --appimage-extract-and-run <package-name>`
+    - This flag is required for applications like Cursor due to FUSE limitations in containers
+    - Extracts and runs AppImages without requiring FUSE support

 ### Node.js Environment
 - Global packages pre-installed: